Alimony & Maintenance

 This is because Texas laws governing the division of marital property require the courts to divide marital assets in a fair and equitable manner, and thus it is understood that receiving a fair portion of marital assets should be enough to provide both parties with the financial means they need to cover their basic necessities post divorce.

-Finally, if a spouse can prove that they do not have the earning ability to generate their own income due to a lack of education, training, or professional skills, they may also be granted spousal maintenance payments.
+Additionally, marital misconduct may be considered by the court when determining eligibility for spousal maintenance.
+Finally, if a spouse seeking maintenance can prove that they do not have the earning ability to generate their own income due to a lack of education, training, or professional skills, they may also be granted spousal maintenance payments.

 How Long Can a Person Receive Spousal Maintenance Payments After the Divorce?

-There are general guidelines for how long someone may continue to receive spousal maintenance payments post divorce.
+There are general guidelines for how long someone may continue to receive payments under spousal maintenance orders post divorce.
 The length of payments usually depends on how many years the marriage lasted.

-For example, if the couple was married for at least ten years but less than 20 years, spousal maintenance payments are limited to 5 years after the divorce.
+For example, if the couple was married for at least ten years but less than 20 years, the recipient may receive payments for up to five years after the divorce, as determined by the court.

 A few exceptions may apply to this rule.
 In some cases in which the spouse requesting the payments is disabled or cares for a disabled child, the court may decide that maintenance payments should continue for as long as necessary.
 Spousal maintenance payments end when either spouse passes away or when the party receiving payments gets married to someone else.